-If, within 18 months after becoming entitled to Medicare, you subsequently lose coverage (medical, dental, vision, or HCSA or LPSA) due to your termination of employment or reduction in hours, your eligible dependents' COBRA coverage will not end before 36 months from the date you became entitled to Medicare.
+If, within 18 months after becoming entitled to Medicare, you subsequently lose Health Plan coverage due to your termination of employment or reduction in hours, your eligible dependents' COBRA coverage will not end before 36 months from the date you became entitled to Medicare.
 However, your eligible dependents' COBRA coverage will not extend beyond 36 months.